imabhi7/Spotify-Analysis-with-SQL-and-Query-Optimization/README.md

   - **`Energy`**: Intensity and activity level of the track.
   - **`Loudness`**, **`Tempo`**, and more.

-Familiarizing yourself with these attributes helps in identifying trends and insights.

----

 ### 2. Querying the Data
 Once the data is inserted into the database, queries are written to explore and analyze the dataset.
 These queries are divided into levels based on complexity: